vsmolyakov/cv/README.md

 <img src="https://github.com/vsmolyakov/cv/blob/master/kalman/figures/kalman_merged.png"/>
 </p>

 The figure above shows the predictions of Kalman filter (left) and Kalman smoother (right).
-We can see that the Kalman smoother produces a smooth trajectory since it takes all observations into account.
+We can see that the Kalman smoother produces a smooth trajectory due both forward and backward update steps.

 References:
-*C. Bishop, "Pattern Recognition and Machine Learning*, 2006*
+*C. Bishop, "Pattern Recognition and Machine Learning", 2006*

 ### Dependencies